 Cycling the Portuguese Camino de Santiago

-Cycle the Camino on a historical and spiritual trail through forests, farmland, historical towns and cities from Porto to Santiago de Compostela.
+Cycle the Camino on a historical and spiritual trail through forests, farmland, and centuries-old towns and cities that link Porto to Santiago de Compostela.

 Day 1: Arrival in Porto